 Environmental licences and permits

 EHP is progressively moving licence and permit information from this website to the Business and Industry Portal.
-If you are seeking further information about lodging an environmental authority, please go to the Business and Industry Portal.
+If you are seeking further information about lodging an environmental authority, please go to the Business and Industry Portal (search for environmental authority).

 The department provides information about how to obtain environmental licences and permits.
 This includes fee information, application forms, information sheets and guidelines relevant to a range of activities.

 When planning a project or activity that could impact upon the environment, it is important to first determine what kinds of approvals are required.